 If you’re looking for sun, sand, charm, adventure, and some amazing Lowcountry cuisine, you’ll struggle to find a better and more family-friendly locale than Charleston!

-There are no direct flights from Los Angeles to Charleston but flights with connections generally take about 6-7 hours.
+Only Jet Blue has a direct flight from Los Angeles to Charleston but flights with connections generally take about 6-7 hours.
 Here is a great resource to find inexpensive flights for when you’d like to go.

 If you’d prefer to drive, it’s about 2,500 miles and takes about 36 hours via I-40.

 Where To Stay In Charleston

 Charleston has no shortage of charming places to stay when you visit.
 Indigo Inn in the city center is a fantastic choice if you’re looking for that classic, old-world Charleston feel.
 Their beautiful courtyard is perfect for kicking back and relaxing with a cup of coffee after a busy afternoon of sightseeing.
 If you’re seeking something a little more contemporary and modern, The Restoration is a beautiful hotel right in the heart of the gallery and shopping district.
 In addition to their well-appointed hotel, they also offer full residences if you want a more private experience, or are traveling with a group.
 We stayed at the Charleston Place, which is a classic resort located just across the street from the Charleston City Market.
 We loved their complimentary wine and cheese in the evenings, beautiful rooftop pool, and expansive gym.
 If you’re wanting a luxurious and unforgettable stay, look no further than this lovely spot.